syncfusion-content/javascript-docs/js/Gantt/How-to/Change-Splitter-position.md

 ---
 layout: post
-title: Change-Splitter-position
+title: Change-Splitter-position in JavaScript Gantt | Syncfusion
-description: change splitter position
+description: Learn here about change splitter position with Syncfusion JavaScript Gantt control, its elements, and more.
 platform: js
 control: Gantt
 documentation: ug